you915/covid_impacted_house_pricing_in_Ontario/README.md

 ## Results

 The Linear Regression model clearly showed there has historically been a close relationship between the GTA housing market and the markets of the surrounding regions.
+As our features were able to fairly accurately predict the next month's price in the GTA.

 ![results_chart](Image/model_results_chart.PNG)